7 Layer Gelatin Salad Recipe

 - 1 carton (8 ounces) frozen whipped topping, thawed

 - 1. In a small bowl, add 3/4 cup boiling water to one gelatin package; stir 2 minutes to completely dissolve.
-Stir in 3/4 cup cold water; stir.
-Spoon into a 13-in. x 9-in. dish coated with cooking spray.
-Chill until set but not firm, about 40 minutes.
+Stir in 3/4 cup cold water.
+Pour into a 3-qt. trifle or glass bowl.
+Refrigerate until set but not firm, about 40 minutes.

 - 2. In a clean bowl, dissolve another gelatin package in 1/2 cup boiling water.
 Stir in 1/2 cup cold water and 1/2 cup milk.
 Spoon over the first layer.
 Refrigerate until set but not firm.

-- 3. Repeat five times, alternating plain gelatin layers with creamy gelatin layers.
-Chill each layer until set but not firm before spooning next layer on top.
-Refrigerate entire salad overnight.
-Just before serving, spread top with whipped topping.
-Cut into squares to serve.
-Garnish with mint and fruit if desired.
-Yield: 15-20 servings.
+- 3. Repeat five times, alternating plain and creamy gelatin layers.
+Refrigerate each layer until set but not firm before adding the next layer.
+Refrigerate, covered, overnight.
+Serve with whipped topping and, if desired, fruit and mint.
+Yield: 20 servings.

 Reviews for 7 Layer Gelatin Salad